ivanoats/ivan-jekyll/_posts/2022-12-30-hiring-early-career-developers.markdown

 ### Pair Programming and Code Reviews

 Pair programming is working together.
 Sitting down and banging out some code on a shared screen.
 Taking breaks to talk about anything but work.
 Getting to know someone.
 It’s the shortcut to team building, building relationships one by one without the pressure of a meeting.

 Code reviews are not my favorite activity.
 I sometimes wonder what to say.
 It’s an impostor syndrome moment.
 Did I miss an error?
 What happens if I do, how embarrassed will I be?
 The truth is, if you’ve hired well, most code is good.
 If something leaps out at you, positive or negative, say it.
 But the best thing to do if you have read it and understand it, and have nothing to say is to approve it, to keep work going.

+However, like all imposter syndrome events, your input is actually critical at the early career developer stage.
+Things that you think are “nits” or nitpicking might be well needed feedback to the early career developer.
+Just make sure to say they are not show stoppers and are purely style or educational oriented.
+A former mentee of mine said:
+> From my vantage point those small nuances are some of the gold that more Senior Engineers have learned in their years of experience that I am just starting to embark upon.
+One day I will have those 'nits' to share with early career devs, and the cycle of improving code will continue.

 ### Informal one-on-ones